-Electric Plants
+- Electric Plants

-Two-Bearing Generators
+- Two-Bearing Generators

-Air Cooled Engines
+- Air Cooled Engines

-THESE OUTSTANDING PRODUCTS, designed and built by D.W.
-Onan & Sons Inc., are known the world overfor their ruggedness and dependability!
+THESE OUTSTANLANG PRODUCTS, designed and built by D.W.
+Onan & Sons Inc., are known the worldover for their succedness and dependability!

-WHENEVER YOU NEED an independent source of electric power for any purpose, he sure to see the complete line of Onan Gasoline or Diesel Engine - Driven Electric Plants and Onan Generators.
-You'll finds type and size to fit every job. . . portable or mobile. . . heavy-duty primary or emergency standby.
-(A. C. = 500 to 50,000 Watts.
-D. C. to 5,000 Watts.
-Battery Chargers 500 to 3,500 Watts.
+WHENEVER YOU NEED an independent source of electric power for any purpose, he sure to see the complete line of Onen Gasoline of Diesel Engine - Driven Electric Plants and Onen, Gonerators, You'll find 2 type and size to fit every job...portable or mobile. heavy duty primary or emergency standby (A C: - 500 to 50,000 Watts, D C, to 5,000 Watts, Battery Chargers 500 to 3,500 Watts

-IF YOU DESIGN AND BUILD commercial or mulitary equipment requiring stamina-tested air-cooled engines, consult the Onail forthry for complete information about Onan deluxe engines.
+IF YOU DESIGN AND BUILD commercial or military equipment regulating stational-lested air acoded engines, consult the Onan factory for complete information about Onan defuse engines.